singerdmx/flutter-quill/README.md

 ## Configurations

-The `QuillToolbar` and `QuillEditor` widgets lets you customize a lot of things [Sample Page] provides sample code for advanced usage and configuration.
+The `QuillToolbar` and `QuillEditor` widgets let you customize a lot of things [Sample Page] provides sample code for advanced usage and configuration.

 ### Links